 Apart from your work life, what do you like to spend your time doing?

 My family is my world.
 I’m married to an amazing artist-philosopher, and we are raising an incredible little boy.
-I’m the chef of the house, so I’m always in the kitchen trying to keep them well fed … and we live in a historic home that always needs something, so that makes me chief handyman-fix-it-DIY-guy as well.
-Every once in a while, I get to listen to some hi-fi music through a nice DAC with a quality pair of headphones, and I’m whisked away from the madness for a track or two!
+I’m the chef of the house, so I’m usually in the kitchen trying to keep them well fed … and we live in a historic home that always needs something, so that makes me chief handyman-fix-it-guy as well.
+Every once in a while, I get to listen to some hi-fi music through a nice DAC with a quality pair of headphones, and I’m whisked away for a track or two!

 Anything else people should know about you?

 I was once in a Bollywood movie, but that’s a story for another time.